lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 ## Attribution / Where Can I Get My Own?

 For everyone else who isn't @{{cookiecutter.author_github_handle}}: This repository was created using [lskillen/cookiecutter-py-aoc](https://github.com/lskillen/cookiecutter-py-aoc), for a rockin' around the tree good time, developing Advent of Code solutions using Python+uv+ruff+mypy+pytest.
-Go there, and find out how to get your own; yes, that means _you_!
+Go there and find out how to get your own; yes, that means _you_!